-Roy Pérez's courses in the department of English cover U.S. Latina/o culture from the colonial encounter to the present, contemporary Latina/o media, Marxist literary theory, performance studies, critical race analysis, and queer studies.
-He also teaches core courses in the American Ethnic Studies program, including an introduction in which students interrogate the histories of racial formation in the Americas and apply critical race theories to cultural production such as literature, art, film, and television.
+Prof. Pérez's courses in the department of English cover U.S. Latina/o culture from the colonial encounter to the present, contemporary Latina/o media, creative writing, literary and performance studies, critical race analysis, and queer studies.
+He also teaches the core courses in the American Ethnic Studies program, including Introduction to AES, in which students learn the vocabulary of racial analysis and the histories of racial formation and liberation movements in the United States, and Theories and Methods in AES, in which students read foundational and new texts in ethnic studies and apply critical race theory to cultural production such as literature, art, film, and television.

 Roy Pérez's research interests include comparative Latina/o studies, U.S. ethnic literatures, queer theory, and narrative theory.
 His current book project, Proximities: Queer Configurations of Race in Latina/o Culture, offers closeness as a critical alternative for understanding how art represents and reimagines racial identity.
-Examining the work of authors, painters, dramatists, as well as television and popular culture, ranging from Victorian-era writer Constance Fenimore Woolson to the character Justin on ABC’s Ugly Betty, Proximities examines cross-racial relationships, encounters, and artistic representation in Latina/o culure as instances of personal, political and historical reckoning with the very notion of latinidad.
+Examining the work of authors, painters, dramatists, as well as television and popular culture, ranging from Victorian-era writer Constance Fenimore Woolson to the character Justin on ABC’s Ugly Betty, Proximities examines cross-racial relationships, encounters, and artistic representation in Latina/o culture as instances of personal and historical reckoning with latinidad.

 Proximities: Queer Configurations of Race in Latina/o Culture.
-Book manuscript in progress.
+Book manuscript in development.

 "Homo-Narrative Capture, Racial Proximity, and the Queer Latino Child."
 Narrative, Race and Ethnicity in the Americas, eds.
 Jim Donahue, Jennifer Ho, and Shaun Morgan.
-Under development at Ohio State University Press.
+Columbus: Ohio State University Press.
+Forthcoming in 2016.

 Poems & Essays